-When you go to the hospital, bring a list of all the medicines you take.
+Bring with you to the hospital a list of all the medicines you take.

 Please plan to spend most of the day in the hospital.
 If there is a delay in getting your procedure started, it is usually because we need to treat other people who have unexpected and urgent health issues.
 Thank you for your patience if this occurs.